 Four months later, Mrs D was admitted to hospital in respiratory failure.
-A high-resolution CT scan showed pulmonary fibrosis, with the likely diagnosis being subacute pneumonitis secondary to treatment with nitrofurantoin.
+A highresolution CT scan showed pulmonary fibrosis, with the likely diagnosis being subacute pneumonitis secondary to treatment with nitrofurantoin.

 Within a month of withdrawal of nitrofurantoin she improved clinically, becoming less breathless, and her respiratory failure resolved.
-At a respiratory follow-up ten months later, she was found to be breathless after about 400 yards of walking and quite fatigued but able to do all her daily activities, including walking her dog.

-Mrs D made a claim against Dr W. She alleged that he had failed to consider that the long-term use of nitrofurantoin may have caused her symptoms.
+At a respiratory followup ten months later, she was found to be breathless after about 400 yards of walking and quite fatigued but able to do all her daily activities, including walking her dog.
+Mrs D made a claim against Dr W. She alleged that he had failed to consider that the longterm use of nitrofurantoin may have caused her symptoms.

 Medical Protection sought expert opinion from a clinical pharmacologist and a GP.
-The clinical pharmacologist referred to the Summary of Product Characteristics, published by the Health Products Regulatory Authority, which stated on nitrofurantoin: "Chronic pulmonary reactions (including pulmonary fibrosis and diffuse interstitial pneumonitis) can develop insidiously, and may occur commonly in elderly patients.
-Close monitoring of the pulmonary condition of patients receiving long-term therapy is warranted (especially in the elderly)."
+The clinical pharmacologist referred to relevant guidance, which stated on nitrofurantoin: "Cautions: on long-term therapy, monitor liver function and monitor for pulmonary symptoms especially in the elderly (discontinue if deterioration in lung function)."